The Iceman Cometh: Plot summary

 They return to their empty promises and pipe dreams except for Parritt, who runs to his room and jumps off the fire escape, unable to live with the knowledge of what he has done to his mother after discarding the last of his lies about his action and motivation for it.
 He first claims that he did it due to patriotism and then for money, but finally admits he did it because he hated his mother, who was so obsessed with her own freedom of action that she became self-centered and alternately ignored or dominated him.
-Despite witnessing the young man's fatal leap, and acknowledging the futility of his own situation ("by God, there's no hope!
-I'll never be a success...Life is too much for me!"), Larry fears death as much as life and is consequently left in limbo.
+Despite witnessing the young man's fatal leap, and acknowledging the futility of his own situation, as Larry says at the end, "Be God, there’s no hope!
+I’ll never be a success in the grandstand— or anywhere else!
+Life is too much for me!
+I’ll be a weak fool looking with pity at the two sides of everything till the day I die!"

 Development

 Emma Goldman, whom O'Neill admired, inspired the play's anarchist subplot.

 The Iceman Cometh is often compared to Maxim Gorky's The Lower Depths, which may have been O'Neill's inspiration for his play.

 James Barton, in his performance as Hickey, was reportedly not up to the massive emotional and physical demands of such a titanic part, and sometimes forgot his lines or wore out his voice.

 Marlon Brando was offered the part of Don Parritt in the original Broadway production, but turned it down.
 Brando was able to read only a few pages of the script the producers gave him before falling asleep, and he later argued at length with the producers, describing the play "ineptly written and poorly constructed" in the hopes they would explain what the play was about and not discover that he hadn't read it.